tyrrellc/506_FinalProject/README.md

 * Installation Requirements: 'requirements.txt'
 * DB Config: config.py
 * Folder: RR_Emails (contains emails from subscription service)
+* Three pictures and a movie of execution

 ## What Should Happen